WojciechMatuszewski/programming-notes/aws-stuff.md

 - There is **unlimited** storage.
 Maximum file-size is 5 TB though.

+* **S3 IS NOT A GLOBAL SERVICE**.
+It has a universal namespace but the **data stays in the region you created the bucket in (unless you specified CRR**.

 * By **default** uploaded objects **are NOT public**.
 You have to set them as public manually

+- **if amount of reads/writes is high** consider adding **logical or sequential naming to your S3 objects**.
+Amazon rewrote the partitioning mechanism for S3 and it does not longer require random prefixes for performance gains

-- S3 has an **universal namespace**.
+* S3 has an **universal namespace**.
 That means that Bucket names has to be unique globally.

 * Object consists of: